 Registry: The Registry would enforce numbering resource policies and provide utilization reports for regulatory authorities.
 Key question is whether we will have a single API that everyone can test against, or independent implementations of the API for the registry.
 In any case, this test is likely to involve prototype equipment rather than production equipment.

-Indication of Interest: AT&T, Comcast, iconectiv.
+Indication of Interest: AT&T, Comcast, iconectiv and Neustar.

-Service Providers/Vendors – Provisioning systems would be used to query the registry for availability of numbers and to provision information for a number once it had been assigned.
+Service Providers/Vendors – Provisioning systems would be used to query the registry for availability of numbers and to provision information for a number once it has been assigned.

-Indication of Interest: AT&T, CenturyLink, Comcast, iconectiv, JSI, and Sprint.
+Indication of Interest: AT&T, CenturyLink, Comcast, iconectiv, JSI, Neustar and Sprint.

 Routing Use Cases